emacsmirror/meep/docs/reference.rst

 ``(meep-region-enable)``
    Enable the active region.

-   The mark is moved to point to initiate a new region, if you wish to activate the region between the existing point and mark use: ``meep-exchange-point-and-mark``.
+   The mark is moved to point to initiate a new region to begin a new selection.
+   If you wish to activate the region between the existing point and mark see:
+   ``meep-exchange-point-and-mark`` and ``meep-region-activate-or-reverse``.

+``(meep-region-activate-or-reverse)``
+   Activate the region without moving the mark.

+   Otherwise exchange the point and mark when the region is already active.
+   See: ``meep-exchange-point-and-mark``.

 ``(meep-region-disable)``
    Disable the active region.